Master's/Post-master's Nursing Education Overview

-The nursing education program offers nurses the opportunity to combine their clinical experience with preparation for teaching nursing practice.
+The Nursing Education track offers nurses the opportunity to combine their clinical experience with preparation for teaching nursing practice.
 The 46 credit curriculum prepares nurses to assume leadership roles as dynamic educators in baccalaureate and associate degree programs, staff development, continuing education and community education programs.
 Nurses who progress from this MSN concentration to our PhD program find their course of study expedited.

 The curriculum offers theoretical courses, advanced clinical and education practica.
-Students select a l population and area of clinical interest for the clinical practicum: adult-gerontology, parent-child health, community health or psychiatric/mental health.
+The nursing education theoretical courses are available online or on campus.
+Students select a population and area of clinical interest for the clinical practicum: adult-gerontology, parent-child health, community health or psychiatric/mental health.
 Students also select an academic or clinical setting for the final student teaching practicum.
 As you develop as a nursing educator, you will create curricula, plan programs and teach with master teacher clinicians.
 There is also opportunity to spend time with an expert nurse educator in a clinical and academic setting to begin to internalize the nurse educator role.

 At the completion of this concentration, the graduate is able to: